xzl01/ghc/docs/users_guide/phases.rst

     :type: dynamic
     :category: linking

-    On Windows, GHC normally generates a manifestmanifest file when linking a binary.
+    On Windows, GHC normally generates a manifest file when linking a binary.
 The manifest is placed in the file :file:`{prog}.exe.manifest`` where ⟨prog.exe⟩ is the name of the executable.
 The manifest file currently serves just one purpose: it